Free Native Plants for Schools and Community Projects

 Native plants have tremendous water quality benefits and increase habitat and food sources for pollinators.
 Because of this, the Dane County Land and Water Resources Department has started a native plant growing program to provide a source of free native plants to help schools and community groups with projects that benefit water quality or have educational benefits.
 These plants will be available in spring and fall each year.
 Spring plants are donated from community members through the Plant Dane! native plant program and fall plants are grown by local volunteers.
 Profiles for our current volunteer growers are below.

 - Find out how to become a volunteer grower (PDF) for this program.

 - Find out how to apply to receive free plants (PDF) from this program.
-This is the 2018 spring application.
-The 2018 fall applicaiton will be posted mid-2018.
+This is the application for our fall 2019 cycle.
+Applications are due July 22, 2019.